Kaipo Ronnie Jay Spenser

 - High School St. Anthony Jr Sr High School

-In 1994, Spenser won 10 games and lost none for the ASU Sun Devils with a 3.80 ERA, and 64 strikeouts in 92 1/3 IP as a walk-on freshman.
+In 1994, Kaipo Spenser won 10 games and lost none for the Arizona State University Sun Devils with a 3.80 ERA, and 64 strikeouts in 92 1/3 IP as a walk-on freshman.
 For his accomplishments, he was awarded the school's Freshman of the Year Award.